lsolesen/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 toc: true
 ---

 Minimal Mistakes has been developed by Michael Rose for Jekyll.
-This is a port of that theme to use for 11ty.
+This is a port to use with 11ty.
 You can deploy it to Github Pages with Github Actions.

 You can sponsor Michael Rose on the links below.